techscriptures/code-meet-up-gambia/log.md

 **Week's Progress:**

 Made a reusable mini HTML and CSS starter template to get up and running quickly on the projects.
+Included normalize css for cross browser consistency

 Build the tribute page on top of the mini HTML and CSS starter template.
 Also added a Google font, Droid Serif, in order to have a beautiful type face.
-Tried as much as possible to use the appropriate (semantic) element for each content before coding it.
+Tried as much as possible to use the appropriate (semantic) element for each content.

 **Thoughts:**